retreaver/core-api-docs/source/includes/_reports.md

 --------- | ------- | -----------
 api_key | Yes | The api_key used to authenticate this request.
 domain | Yes | The domain of the report.
-Currently only 'calls' facet | Yes | One of: ['publisher', 'buyer', 'campaign', 'number', 'daily', 'tag_value'] created_at_start | Yes |
+Currently only 'calls' facet | Yes | One of: ['publisher', 'buyer', 'campaign', 'number', 'daily', 'tag_value'].
+This is the object that you will want to generate a report for. created_at_start | Yes |
 created_at_end | Yes |
 page | No